PrimaMateria/blog/primamateria-blog/content/notes/2022-10-09-nixos-stable-diffusion/index.md

 1. run `nix run --impure`
 1. update token and run

-First run resulted in lot of downloading, but subsequent runs spent time only on image generation.
+First run resulted in a lot of downloading, but subsequent runs spent time only on image generation.
 Later I have updated the script to get 4 images at once and also to save them in PNG format.
 The final version before I decided to write this post looked like this: